FabricMC/fabric-docs/develop/statistics.md

   - Tenneb22
 ---

-Statistics track time spend doing something, distance traveled or jumped, and how often the player interacted with blocks or performed certain actions.
+Statistics track time spent performing actions in the world.
+Vanilla includes statistics for common actions like jumping, traveling in boats, as well as counting interactions with blocks or usage of items.
+It's also possible to add your own statistic to count custom interactions.

 ## Creating a Statistic {#creating-a-statistic}

-To add a custom statistic, create an identifier which will be used to register and increase the stat:
+To add a custom statistic, create an `Identifier` which will be used to register and increase the stat:

 <<< @/reference/latest/src/main/java/com/example/docs/stats/ModStats.java#stat